marcochen11/PA2/README.md

 - type b to go back to previous cycle

-- type q to quit
+- type e to exit

+### If you are running on CAEN or BAEN

+Use sim2.py instead

+you have to press "enter" after each command

 ### An screenshot of the trace simulation program